-- (e) As at the date of this report, there does not exist: - (i) any charge on the assets of the Company which has arisen since the end of the financial year which secures the liabilities of any other person; or - (ii) any contingent liability of the Company which has arisen since the end of the financial year. - (f) In the opinion of the Directors: - (i) no contingent or other liability has become enforceable or is likely to become enforceable within the period of twelve months after the end of the financial year which will or may affect the ability of the Company to meet its obligations when they fall due; and - (ii) no item, transaction or event of a material and unusual nature has arisen in the interval between the end of the financial year and the date of this report which is likely to affect substantially the results of the operations of the Company for the financial year in which this report is made.
+- (e) As at the date of this report, there does not exist: - (i) any charge on the assets of the Company which has arisen since the end of the financial year which secures the liabilities of any other person; or - (ii) any contingent liability of the Company which has arisen since the end of the financial year. - (f) In the opinion of the Directors: - (i) no contingent or other liability has become enforceable or is likely to become enforceable within the period of twelve months after the end of the financial year which will or may affect the ability of the Company to meet its obligations when they fall due; and - (ii) no item, transaction or event of a material and unusual nature has arisen in the interval between the end of the financial year and the date of this report which is likely to affect substantially the results of the operations of the Company for the financial year in which this report is made, other than the subsequent event as disclosed in Note 30 to the financial statements.